 For those of you that are interested in the entire process, keep reading as I outline how to pick, process, preserve and mill your harvest of mesquite beans.
 In June we will have online webinars with guest speakers providing mesquite education and harvesting information, and both Walkabouts (in-person classes discussing mesquite trees and beans) and Harvesting Events (in-person education and collection experiences).

 When to Harvest

-The best time to harvest mesquite (and carob for those that are adventurous) beans is usually late May and into June (with the weather of 2019 it is not starting until June).
+The best time to harvest mesquite (and carob for those that are adventurous) beans is usually late May and into June.
 Mesquite is native to the desert southwest and beans are thick in the trees during that time.
 There are beans that ripen after June but for a variety of reasons it is best to get your beans harvested before the monsoons hit in early July.